Acquisitions and transfers of control for cable and competitive telecommunications providers

 Bright House Networks Information Services (Florida) LLC v.
 Verizon Florida, LLC et al.

 State PSC complaint (for Bright House) against long distance carriers to collect cable-VoIP provider’s access charges for calls to VoIP services.
 Prevailed against long distance carriers’ motion to dismiss, leading to settlement of case.
 Florida PSC, Docket No. 110056-TP (2011)

 Connecticut proceeding for New England Cable Television Association

-Consulting and developing testimony and related filings in Connecticut Department of Public Utility Control proceeding regarding Connecticut Light and Power proposed pole attachment rental rate increase and new terms and conditions of attachment, and negotiating interim pole attachment agreement to govern until final agreement adopted in proceeding.
+Consulted and developed testimony and related filings in Connecticut Department of Public Utility Control proceeding regarding Connecticut Light and Power proposed pole attachment rental rate increase and new terms and conditions of attachment, and negotiated interim pole attachment agreement to govern until final agreement adopted in proceeding.
 (2011)

 Federal intercarrier compensation reform for Charter Communications

 Advocated for reform of FCC’s intercarrier compensation and interconnection rules on behalf of cable VoIP provider.
 (2011)

 Florida Cable Telecommunications Association, et al. v.
 Gulf Power Company